 Commodore Blake, commander of the marines, in Lagaga: a short history of Western Samoa, pp. 137-8

-Samoa's inhabitants supported the Mau by supplying food and shelter, and providing reports on New Zealand operations.
-Marines attempted to prevent such activities by conducting intimidating village raids in the search for Mau supporters, often at night and with fixed bayonets.
+Samoa’s inhabitants supported the Mau by supplying them with food and shelter, and providing reports on New Zealand operations.
+Marines attempted to prevent such activities by raiding villages, often at night and with fixed bayonets.

-The Mau eluded the marines for two months but, by mid-February, both sides were showing signs of fatigue.
-In March, aided by local Europeans and missionaries, the Mau met with New Zealand's Minister of Defence and agreed to disperse.
+The Mau eluded the marines, but by mid-February both sides were showing signs of fatigue.
+In March, with the assistance of local Europeans and missionaries, Mau leaders met New Zealand’s Minister of Defence and agreed to disperse.

-Brigadier-General Herbert Hart (1931-35) replaced Allan as Administrator in April 1931 and an uneasy stalemate ensued.
-Men were arrested for showing support for the Mau so women continued activities, rallying supporters and staging demonstrations.
-A surge in support after Olaf Nelson's return from exile in 1933 was quickly suppressed with his re-arrest and deportation the following year.
+Brigadier-General Herbert Hart (1931–35) replaced Allan as Administrator in April 1931 and an uneasy stalemate ensued.
+Men were arrested for showing support for the Mau, so women rallied supporters and staged demonstrations.
+A surge in support when Olaf Nelson returned from exile in 1933 was quickly suppressed with his re-arrest and deportation the following year.
 The Mau appeared finished.